Disease Guide ·Conjunctivitis ·2026

 What Causes Conjunctivitis in Cats

-Feline herpesvirus (FHV-1) is the most common cause — the majority of cats carry it, and it reactivates during stress.
-Chlamydophila felis and Mycoplasma bacteria are secondary causes.
-Allergens, irritants like dust or smoke, and foreign bodies can also trigger it.
-In kittens, conjunctivitis often accompanies upper respiratory infections.
-Feline herpesvirus causes most cases in cats
+Feline herpesvirus (FHV-1) most common-reactivates during stress.
+Chlamydophila felis and Mycoplasma bacteria are secondary.
+Allergens, dust, smoke, or foreign bodies trigger it.
+In kittens, it often accompanies upper respiratory infections.

 Symptoms - What to Watch For

 Red, swollen eyelids.
-Watery or thick discharge — clear with viral, yellow-green with bacterial.
-Squinting or holding one eye closed.
-Third eyelid partially covering the eye.
-Pawing at the face.
-Sneezing and nasal discharge if part of an upper respiratory infection.
-One or both eyes can be affected.
-Often accompanied by sneezing and congestion
+Clear discharge (viral) or yellow-green (bacterial).
+Squinting, holding eye closed, third eyelid visible, pawing at face.
+Sneezing and nasal discharge if part of upper respiratory infection.
+One or both eyes affected.

 Diagnosis - $75-$200